mateusadada/ban-udesc/README.md

 > [!NOTE]
 > In development

-This repository contains the solved exercises from Systems Automation course in the fifth semester.
+This repository contains the solved exercises from Databases course in the fifth semester.

 ## 📚 Features